How to Write a Standout Cover Letter

-As someone who has changed jobs multiple times over three years I have written my fair share of cover letters.
+As someone who has changed jobs multiple times over three years, I have written my fair share of cover letters for publishing.
 I also worked in recruitment and have had to read many-a cover letter in my time.

 When it comes to formatting a cover letter keep it simple.
 Stick with your standard Times New Roman or Arial font at size 12.
 Make sure to split your points into paragraphs, with no more than six paragraphs per page.

 Each paragraph should hold a point and remember, this is you telling the reader why you’re the best person for the job, not just how good you are at your current position.
 If you’re so good at your current position surely you would stay there?
 Why do you want to get this new position and what can you bring to the table?
 And what do you want to learn?

 Never and I mean never start a cover letter with Dear Sirs, even if the job you’re applying for has an all-male manager line up.
 Don’t do it.
 Find out the person you’re applying to’s name or use the company’s name and HR afterward.

 Proofread your cover letter!
 This is a step that is so often skipped – BUT DON’T!